hamza5485/DateCalculator/README.md

 3. 3/1/1989 to 3/8/1983 2036 days

 ## How to run the code
-Go into project root and run `npm install` to isntall project dependencies (Testing framework).
-Then run `npm start` to execute the script.
+Go into project root and run `npm start` to execute the script.
+Go into project root and run `npm test` to execute tests.